Community College Sectional Championship Tournament Host Requirements

-Sectional Championship Tournaments (SCTs) will be held the weekend after Martin Luther King, Jr. Day in January.
+Community College Sectional Championship Tournaments (CC SCTs) are typically held the weekend after Martin Luther King, Jr. Day in January.
 This page currently contains the information for the 2023 CC SCTs.
-NAQT expects most SCTs to be one-day events, but they may take place for any portion of this weekend, Friday through Sunday.)
+NAQT expects most CC SCTs to be one-day events, but they may take place during any portion of this weekend, Friday through Sunday.

-SCTs may be held in-person or online.
-NAQT prefers to select SCT hosts with the flexibility to host events either in-person or online, depending on public health considerations, attendee preferences, and other conditions.
-NAQT expects that there will be some sites hosted in-person and others hosted online; details will depend on public health considerations in early 2022.
+CC SCTs may be held in-person or online.
+NAQT expects that there will be some sites hosted in-person and others hosted online.

 Rules and Format

-SCTs must be run according to NAQT rules; they must be untimed with 11–tossup-bonus-cycle halves.
+CC SCTs must be run according to NAQT rules.
+Among other matters, they must be timed.

-SCTs must use NAQT’s Collegiate Eligibility Rules; in particular, chimera teams and high school teams are not allowed to play (even as exhibition teams).
+CC SCTs must use NAQT’s Community College Eligibility Rules; in particular, chimera teams and high school teams are not allowed to play (even as exhibition teams).
 Players who are dual-enrolled in high school and community college are subject to the High School Eligibility Rules’ requirement for notification to NAQT (E.5).

 Statistics must be reported to NAQT in accordance with its SCT reporting requirements.

 Hosts must retain all scoresheets while results are being checked.
-After that (when NAQT so instructs), they must be sent to NAQT.
-Either mail or electronic submission is acceptable.
+After that (when NAQT so instructs), they must be sent to NAQT (by mail or electronically).

 Fees and Finances

 Hosts may set their entry fees and discounts as they see fit.
 Each CC SCT will be responsible for invoicing and collecting payment from schools that attend their tournament.

-The cost of the questions (to be paid by the host to NAQT) is $40 for the first team from each school and $35 for subsequent teams.
-For programs that qualify for the new school discount, the fee is $25 for the first team and $20 for subsequent teams.
-These are the only fees paid by the host to NAQT, and they apply to “house teams” (i.e., teams the host school enters in its own tournament).
+The cost of the questions (to be paid by the host to NAQT) is $30 per team (not per school).
+This is the only fee paid by the host to NAQT, and it applies to all teams, including “house teams” (i.e., teams the host school enters in its own tournament).

-Tournament directors may (but are not required to) distribute, free of charge, one printed copy of the Division I questions to each school with a Division I team in attendance and one printed copy of the Division II questions to each school with a Division II team in attendance.
+Tournament directors may (but are not required to) distribute, free of charge, one printed copy of the questions to each school in attendance.
 (This is one copy per school, not one per team.)
-Each host school may also retain one printed copy of each division’s set of questions.
+Each host school may also retain one printed copy of the questions.

 Tournament directors may not distribute questions electronically to teams.
-NAQT will provide programs with access to the questions from the appropriate division(s) via Locklizard after all SCT sites have ended.
+NAQT will provide programs with access to the questions via Locklizard after all CC SCT sites have ended.

-SCT hosts must provide at least one experienced staff member in each game room.
+CC SCT hosts must provide at least one experienced staff member in each game room.
 This is in addition to whatever control room staff are necessary to run the tournament, resolve protests, and compile statistics.
-Staff members assigned to moderate matches should be capable of reading a 22-question game in 21 minutes of gameplay.
+Staff members assigned to moderate matches should be capable of typically completing at least 20 tossup-bonus cycles per game.
 Moderators who are slower than this should be paired with scorekeepers.
 Providing scorekeepers in all rooms is encouraged (but not required).

 Tournament directors may charge teams that withdraw within 72 hours of the beginning of the tournament a cancellation fee of up to $40.
 They may charge teams that withdraw within 24 hours of the beginning of the event, or that do not show up at all, a cancellation fee of up to $80.
 Historically, it is rare for cancellation fees to be charged at quiz bowl tournaments; NAQT expects that they would be used only when the host actually occurs unnecessary expenses due to a team’s cancellation and not as a simple matter of course.